Gorilla Glue vs Super Glue vs Krazy Glue: Which is Better in 2022?

 It isn’t any more dangerous than Gorilla Glue or Super Glue, though.
 It can melt materials like plastic and Styrofoam, so keep that in mind.

 Krazy Glue is pretty good at holding things together – a little too good sometimes, perhaps.
 It doesn’t work so well with plastic or wood, but it can handle almost everything else.
-Furthermore, it can be used to hold plastic and wood in a pinch, but there are specialty glues that are better for these purposes.
+Furthermore, it can be used to hold plastic and wood in a pinch, but there are specialty glues that are better for these purposes (again, we recommend Gorilla Glue for plastic).

 - Xoffice supplies